Flannelette and beard optional.

 Hide & Seek Children’s Market

-Housing unique creations that are skilfully hand-crafted or designed by artistic and independent locals, these markets celebrate our mini-me’s with clothing, accessories, toys, décor, furnishings and more.
-Bop along to all-day live music, grab some bites from local food trucks, and wear the kids out with a range of activities.
+The curation of clever local creatives and artisans brings us cute clothing, accessories, toys, décor, furnishings and more.
+Bop along to all-day live music, grab some bites from local food trucks and wear the kids out with a range of activities.
 If you love on-trend goodies, rare finds and spoiling your little loves, you won’t be disappointed.

 There’s only one thing better than a market and that’s a vibin’ night market.
-A laneway dining experience with food vendors of all nationalities in the one space, take your entree from Spain, your main from Thailand and sweets from France.
-How multi-cultural of you!
+The Coast’s OG laneway dining experience hosts food vendors of all nationalities in the one space, take your entrée from Spain, your main from Thailand, and sweets from France.
+How multicultural of you!
 With farshon (fashion – but we just like saying FARSHON) and accessories from local designers, these markets have cool factor for days.

 Where: 23 Hillcrest Parade, Miami